Bushwalking Index

 During a break in the snow, I went outside for a look at the surrounding countryside.
 I didn't stay long, as the weather closed in again.

-Just after taking this shot, and retreating inside the hut, a party of German daytrippers showed up.
-They were very wet and very cold, some close to hypothermia.
-The occupants got together and got them dry and warm and fed, and they spent the night bundled up, warm between other sleepers on the benches.
+Just after taking this shot, and retreating inside the hut, a party of three Czech daytrippers showed up, a father, mother and adult daughter.
+They were very wet and very cold, the mother close to hypothermia.
+The occupants got together to get them dry and warm and fed, and they spent the night bundled up, warm between other sleepers on the benches.
 They were lucky there were no other repercussions.

-They had set off in perfect conditions, but were totally unprepared for the journey, quite unfit, no adequate rain gear, let alone warm clothes, and thought that they could go up to the lake and back in a day from Sabine hut, where they had landed after taking a boat across the lake.
+They had set off in perfect conditions, but were totally unprepared for the journey, quite unfit, no adequate rain gear, let alone warm clothes, and thought that they could go up to the lake and back in a day from Sabine hut, where they had landed after taking a boat across Lake Rotoroa.
 A fit, young party could have done it, but they were neither.